lfsanche/starter-hugo-academic/content/authors/admin/_index.md

 title: Leonardo F. Sánchez-Aragón
 role: Professor of Economics
 avatar_filename: avatar.jpg
-bio: My research interests include  Agricultural Policy, Network Formation  and Strategic management and organization theory.
+bio: Leonardo Sánchez-Aragón is an Associate Professor at the ESPOL University.
+His research interests include estimating agricultural productivity, evaluating the effectiveness of agricultural insurance, and the impact of social networks.
+He has served ESPOL as Associate Dean and as Dean of the Faculty of Social and Humanistic Sciences.
+Currently, he is associated researcher of Center of Rural Research at ESPOL.
 interests:
   - Agricultural Policy
+  - Network Formation
-  - Network Formation  and Strategic management and organization theory.
+  - Strategic management and organization theory.
 social:
   - icon: envelope
     icon_pack: fas